excelle08/Xiaoyu/README.md

 ### Leave a message

+- POST: `/api/message/add`

+- Data:

+    * `uid` The UID of the user you wanna leave message to
+    * `content` The content of message
+    * `visibility` Visibility of message

+- Return value: the Message object

 ### Reply to a message

+- POST: `/api/message/reply/add`

+- Data:

+    * `id` The ID of the message you want to reply to
+    * `content` Content. of reply
+    * `visibility` Visibility

+- Return value: the MessageReply object

 ### Get messages

+- GET/POST: `/api/message/get`

+- Data:

+    * `uid` Optional.
+Specify the UID of user.
+Defaults to the current logged in user
+    * `offset` Offset / Start from.
+Optional, and defaults to 0.
+    * `limit` The number of tweets to return.
+Optional, and defaults to 0.
+    * `later_than` **Timestamp** of the earliest tweet to get.
+In other words, all returned tweets are created later than this time.
+Optional, and defaults to 0.

+- Return value: an array of Message objects

 ### Get replies of a message

+- GET/POST: `/api/message/reply/get`

+- Data:

+    * `id` The ID of the message
+    * `offset` Offset / Start from.
+Optional, and defaults to 0.
+    * `limit` The number of tweets to return.
+Optional, and defaults to 0.
+    * `later_than` **Timestamp** of the earliest tweet to get.
+In other words, all returned tweets are created later than this time.
+Optional, and defaults to 0.

+- Return value: an array of MessageReply objects

 ### Delete a message

+- GET/POST: `/api/message/delete`

+- Data:

+    * `id` The ID of the message

+- Return value: `data.id` the ID

 ### Delete a reply

+- GET/POST: `/api/message/reply/delete`

+- Data:

+    * `id` The ID of the reply

+- Return value: `data.id` the ID

 ## Common information